Renault to build Bollore's electric Bluecars

-PARIS French carmaker Renault has signed a deal with conglomerate Bollore to build a three-seater version of the four-seater Bluecar electric vehicle used in Bollore's 'Autolib' self-service auto hire scheme in France.
+PARIS French carmaker Renault (RENA.PA) has signed a deal with conglomerate Bollore (BOLL.PA) to build a three-seater version of the four-seater Bluecar electric vehicle used in Bollore's 'Autolib' self-service auto hire scheme in France.

 Until now, Bollore's Bluecars were all built in Italy under a joint venture with its designer Pininfarina.
 Under the deal set to be unveiled later on Tuesday, production will begin in the second half of 2015 at Renault's Dieppe factory in northwest France, a Renault spokesman said.